Ecology and Evolutionary Biology

 Chair

-Associate Professors Forrest Crawford (Public Health), James Noonan (Genetics), Carla Staver, Alison Sweeney
+Associate Professors Forrest Crawford (Public Health), Nathan Grubaugh (Epidemiology), James Noonan (Genetics), Carla Staver, Alison Sweeney

-Assistant Professors Jennifer Coughlan, Nathan Grubaugh (Public Health), Martha Muñoz, C. Brandon Ogbunu, Eric Slessarev, Serena Tucci (Anthropology), Michelle Wong
+Assistant Professors Jennifer Coughlan, Martina Dal Bello, Martha Muñoz, C. Brandon Ogbunu, Eric Slessarev, Serena Tucci (Anthropology), Michelle Wong

 Senior Lecturer Marta Martínez Wells